 The invaluable experience Megan had garnered allowed her to expand her career in the industry and she became the MWDBE liaison at Schiavone Construction.
 At Schiavone, she was responsible for the oversite of the MWDBE department to ensure all projects were compliant with federal, state and local laws pertaining to minority participation.

-She is a member of Professional Women in Construction, serves as a board member for the New Jersey Board of Public Utilities Supplier Diversity Development Council and a member of the General Contractors Association of New York MWDBE Committee and the Law and Legislative Committee.
+Megan is a member of Professional Women in Construction, serves as Secretary for the New Jersey Board of Public Utilities Supplier Diversity Development Council, Supplier Advisory Board Member for EUISSCA, member of the ACCNJ Diversity Board and a member of the General Contractors Association of New York MWDBE Committee.

 Megan enjoys volunteering and spearheads the Ferreira Elf charity program that works with local homeless organizations and food banks to provide food, clothing, and gifts to those in need.
 She also is a volunteer at Daytop, a non-profit organization committed to providing housing, education, and counseling to young adults battling addiction and serves as Vice Chair of their Dinner Gala.